JefTek/msgraph-sdk-powershell/src/Devices.CorporateManagement/Devices.CorporateManagement/docs/v1.0/New-MgDeviceAppMgtMobileAppConfiguration.md

     - `[NotApplicableCount <Int32?>]`: Number of not applicable devices
     - `[PendingCount <Int32?>]`: Number of pending devices
     - `[SuccessCount <Int32?>]`: Number of succeeded devices
-  - `[DeviceStatuses <IMicrosoftGraphManagedDeviceMobileAppConfigurationDeviceStatus[]>]`: List of ManagedDeviceMobileAppConfigurationDeviceStatus.
+  - `[DeviceStatuses <IMicrosoftGraphManagedDeviceMobileAppConfigurationDeviceStatus1[]>]`: List of ManagedDeviceMobileAppConfigurationDeviceStatus.
     - `[Id <String>]`: Read-only.
     - `[ComplianceGracePeriodExpirationDateTime <DateTime?>]`: The DateTime when device compliance grace period expires
     - `[DeviceDisplayName <String>]`: Device name of the DevicePolicyStatus.